 History and evolution of the ETF

-The Vanguard Total Stock Market ETF was launched in 2001, during a period of expansion in the ETF industry and growing demand for broad exposure to the U.S. equity market.
+The Vanguard Total Stock Market ETF was launched in 2001, during a period of expansion in the ETF industry and rising demand for broad exposure to the U.S. equity market.